 So what kind of information is appropriate for whiteboards?
 At nurse’s stations, scheduling and patient assignments and needs is common.

-In patient rooms, care notes and the names of tending nurses and doctors are the most common.
+In patient rooms, care notes, names of tending nurses and doctors, and meals and nutrition notes are the most common.

 In Maine, Northern Maine Medical Center recently added patient room whiteboards.